For more than a decade I’ve ranted about the ridiculous

 Both festively and morally, we Christians abandoned our own holiday.

 As the Christians put it down, the pagans picked it up—same as they did with St. Valentines Day, and just as they’re longing to do with Christmas.
 Bereft of Christian influence, left to their own devices, adults began throwing wilder and wilder costume parties.
 Teens and adults escalated the pranking, violence, and inappropriate costumes.
-And here we are.
+So here we are.

 Fighting evil on Halloween.

+Can we do anything about the way people celebrate Halloween nowadays?
 Absolutely we can.
 If we get involved, and use Halloween as the ministry and outreach opportunity it is.

 But lots of Christians don’t care to.
 They still consider Halloween “evil,” too tainted to redeem, and they’d rather just say to hell with it.
 They won’t even acknowledge the day exists—no harvest parties, maybe a prayer vigil, but nothing else.
 They’re the ones whose porch lights go dark that night, and pretend no one’s home when the cute little four-year-olds ring the doorbell.
 Or worse: They go to the door anyway, self-righteously say, “We don’t celebrate Halloween,” and even lecture the poor little kids… whose only crime was wanting to show off their neat costumes, and wishing and longing for the rare full-size candy bar.

-If you wanna legitimately fight evil, may I suggest not being evil?
+If you wanna legitimately fight evil,

 Since it’s All Saints Eve, what about the saints?
 The Roman Catholics and some mainline churches have this down, but every church oughta get in on that.
 Remind your fellow Christians what the day is supposed to be about: The great Christians of the past.
 Celebrate the heroes of faith—both those who’ve gone to be with Jesus, and those who are still around us, whom we know personally.